JLW-7/numera-calculator/README.md

 ## Getting Started

 To get started with the Numera Calculator Website, follow these steps:
-1. Simply click [numera.com](numera.com) to visit the website and start using the calculator.
+1. Simply click [numeracalc.com](numeracalc.com) to visit the website and start using the calculator.

-Or:
+Or you can:

 1. Clone the repository:
     ```bash